cilium/cilium/Documentation/configuration/metrics.rst

 Installation
 ============

-All Cilium components already have the annotations to signal Prometheus whether to scrape metrics:
+When deployed with the Helm value ``global.prometheus=true``, all Cilium components will have the annotations to signal Prometheus whether to scrape
+metrics:

 .. code-block:: yaml